dhruv025/Reactjs-Concepts/README.md

 onClick Event

 useState Hook is used in functional component to update data in a component.
 When the state is updated the component is re-rendered.

+props in functional component which is used to pass data from parent to child component and data passed wiil be stored as object.